Discrete Polymatroids satisfying a stronger symmetric exchange property: The depth and the associated prime ideals of right PLP-polymatroidal ideals

 In this section we will investigate another class of PLP-polymatroidal ideals, which we call {\em right PLP-polymatroidal ideals.} A PLP-polymatroidal ideal of type $(\mathbf{0},\bb|{\bm \alpha},{\bm \beta})$ is called a right PLP-polymatroidal ideal, if there exists $k\in [1,n-1]$ such that $b_i\geq d$ for all $i\leq k$, and $\alpha_i=\alpha_k$ and $\beta_i=d$ for all $k+1\leq i\leq n-1$.
 Hence a right PLP-polymatroidal ideal is an ideal $I$ in $S=K[x_1,\ldots,x_n]$ generated by the monomials $\xb^{\ub}$ with $\ub$ satisfying and Here $\alpha_1\leq \cdots \leq \alpha_k\leq d,$ $0<\beta_1\leq \cdots \leq \beta_k\leq d,$ $\alpha_i\leq \beta_i$ for $i=1,\ldots,k$ and $b_i>0$ for $i=k+1,\ldots,n$.
 To ensure that $I\neq 0$ we always assume that $d\leq \beta_k+b_{k+1}+\cdots+b_n$.
 Note that if $k=1$ then $I$ is of Veronese type.

-In this section, the ideal $I$ always denotes the right PLP-polymatroidal ideal as given above and we will determine the depth and the associated prime ideals of this class of ideals and its powers.
-First we characterize the ideal $I$ with $\depth S/I=0$.
-For convenience we set $\mathbf{b}(B)=\sum_{i\in B}b_i$ for $B\subseteq [k+1,n]$
+In this section, the ideal $I$ always stands for the right PLP-polymatroidal ideal as given above and we will determine the depth and the associated prime ideals of $I$ and its powers.

+In order to illustrate the results of this section, we will use the following ideal as a running example.